laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     led l2 = led[8]
     led l3 = led[9]

-        // Turn the LED off if throttle is below 80%, otherwise on l1 = 0
+        // Turn the LED off if pre-defined variable clicks is below 3, otherwise on l1 = 0
         l2, l3 = 0
-        skip if throttle < 80
+        skip if clicks < 3
         l1 = 100
         l2, l3 = 100

-The behaviour would be incorrect as l2 and l3 will be always on and only l1 will be on when the throttle is greater or equal to 80.
+The behaviour would be incorrect as l2 and l3 will be always on and only l1 will be on when *clicks* is greater or equal to 3.
 The light program assembler will therefore generate an error message if multiple LEDs are assigned after a ``skip if`` statement.

 Note that this also applies to the ``all leds`` shortcut.

+#### Testing variables and LEDs

+The test condition of a ``skip if`` statement can use immediate values, variables, constants, or LEDs.

+All of the following are valid ``skip if`` statements:

+    var x
+    global var y
+    led light = led[7]
+    led light2 = led[2]

+        skip if x == 1
+        skip if y < 4
+        skip if clicks < 4      // Pre-defined variable *clicks*
+        skip if x != y
+        skip if x == light
+        skip if light > 50
+        skip if light2 < light

+Note that the left operand of the comparison is restricted to variables (both local and global) and LEDs.
+This means that the following are **not valid statements**:

+    var x
+    global var y
+    led light = led[7]
+    led light2 = led[2]

+        skip if 1 == x          // Left operand is *immediate* skip if steering < 4    // Left operand is special item *steering* skip if throttle > 80   // Left operand is special item *throttle* skip if aux > 0         // Left operand is special item *aux* skip if aux2 < -50      // Left operand is special item *aux2* skip if aux3 > 20       // Left operand is special item *aux3*

+To work around this limitation, assign the item to a variable:

+    var switch

+        switch = aux            // Assign AUX value to variable skip if switch > 50     // Now we can compare the value of AUX! goto switch_is_on

+#### Testing *car state*

 The second form of the ``skip if`` statement allows to change program behaviour based on the *car state*.